smourier/Doxie/README.md

 * Use the "File" menu, select "Open or create an index..."
 * Add one or more directories using the "Add a directory to index..." button, choose a directory
 * Click on this directory's "Scan" button in the list
 * The index will be created but by default, but no files will be put in it, since no file extensions are defined to be included in the index.
-Each time the directory is scanned
+Each time the directory is scanned, a "batch" will be associated (like a log of what happened).
+Older batch's related indexed data is deleted.
+Click on a directory to see its batches listed (latest first).
-* So, you can either add extensions specifically using the "Add..." in the "Included file extensions" section, or since the directory was scanned, use the "View" button in the "Non-Indexed file extensions" columns and choose what you want from there (file extensions are annotated with a "perceived" type that is more a hint):
+* So, you can either add extensions specifically using the "Add..." in the "Included file extensions" section, or since the directory was scanned, use the "View" button in the "Non-Indexed file extensions" columns of the latest batch, and choose what extensions you want to add from there (file extensions are annotated with a "perceived" type that is more a hint):

 <img width="997" height="801" alt="image" src="https://github.com/user-attachments/assets/c1eafa9d-b216-4f70-b438-28f9ac7554f6" />

 Once you have added extensions, you can re-scan the directory all all directories using the "Scan all directories" button.
+Remember file extensions and directory exclusion settings are global to the index, so to all directories.

 Other points of interest: